 The goal is for every person in the Lifeline program to not only overcome drug addiction, but also to understand themselves well enough to plan a future life that will make them productive, healthy, and happy.

-Another type of psychotherapy we use in the Manage Addiction Program is known as Dialectical Behavioral Therapy, or DBT.
-Dialectical Behavior Therapy (DBT) is a psychotherapeutic approach designed to help people who tend to have especially intense emotional reactions – people who are both highly sensitive and vulnerable to their emotions, and also haven’t developed the skills yet to regulate their reactions to them.
+Another type of psychotherapy we use in the Manage Addiction Program is known as Dialectical Behavioral Therapy or DBT.
+DBT is a psychotherapeutic approach designed to help people who tend to have especially intense emotional reactions – people who are both highly sensitive and vulnerable to their emotions and also haven’t developed the skills yet to regulate their reactions to them.

 DBT is like a tool to help modulate and regulate emotions so they don’t create messes in your mind and in your life.
 Recognizing how overwhelming emotions can be, in the moment and even afterward, DBT is about learning to identify what you are feeling and to learning to choose a better way to react.